 When you use various apps on your Android phone regularly, they create new temporary data files called cache to store information on your phone.
 These files occupy a considerable amount of storage space of your phone because new data files are created day by day.
 So your phone’s finite storage will be filled up quickly.
 So it’s important to clear these cache files from time to time.
-In this article, we are going to talk about why cache files are created, advantages of clearing cache files, how often you should clear the cache, how to clear the cache, what will happen after clearing cache, and much more in detail.
+In this article, we are going to talk about why cache files are created, the advantages of clearing cache files, how often you should clear the cache, how to clear the cache, what will happen after clearing the cache, and much more in detail.

 Why are Cache Files Created on Your Android Phone?

 The simple answer is to make the load times and overall performance of an app faster.
 Let’s see how cache files do this.

 When you launch an app on your Android phone, your phone will use the temporary data stored in cache files that are associated with that app to quickly recollect the associated information.
 In this way cache files speed up your phone’s functionalities, enhance its performance, and save a lot of time.